QuokkaPride/DevonSaliga/README.md

 24.11.18 made Python STMP email automation to read CSV and send birthday emails out.
 Connected projected folder to git https://github.com/QuokkaPride/Python100

 24.11.19 Python APIs and STMP

+24.11.20-21.11.24 Have been publishing projects directly to https://github.com/QuokkaPride/Python100

+24.11.26 pausing python dev to launch AI stories with genkit for Blackfriday product launch and Beepboop sale.